 5. Monitor Your Credit

 Check your credit reports regularly for accounts or debts that don’t belong to you, and pull your credit scores routinely to look for big, unexpected changes that tell you something has gone very, very wrong.
-You can get your free credit reports once a year from each of the major credit reporting agencies, and you can pull your credit scores and a free credit report summary, updated monthly, on Credit.com.
+You can get your free credit reports once a year from each of the major credit reporting agencies, and you can pull your credit scores and a free credit report summary, updated every 14 days, on Credit.com.

 6. Check Your Mail!